robbr48/tmms32/docs/10_statevariables.md

 ---
-title: 10.
+title: 1c.
 State Variables
+parent: 1.
+General Concepts
 layout: default
-nav_order: 10
+nav_order: 3
 ---

-## 10. State Variables
+## 1c.
+State Variables

 Consider the simplified model of a DC motor driving a mechanical load.
 The electrical and mechanical dynamics of the system can be described by the following equations